jackyoh/ohara-docs/content/en/docs/master/rest-api/volumes.md

 *PUT /v0/volumes/$name?group=$group*

-If the required volume (group, name) was not exists, we will try to use this request as POST.
+If the required volume (group, name) doesn't exists, we will try to use this request as POST.

 * Example Request
     ```json